FistOfHit/StrangeAttractors/README.md

 If you'd like to take part in the search for SNA's (strange non-chaotic attractors, not a species of alien sadly) then feel free to use all my code and trawl through infinite parameter space to your hearts content.
-If you do come across strong evidence for one, then please let me know about it!(If you do please let me know...) (seriously, email me at hitesh.kumar15@imperial.ac.uk).
+If you do come across strong evidence for one, then please let me know about it! (seriously, email me at hitesh.kumar15@imperial.ac.uk)

 ## Credits ##
 I worked on this project under the supervision of Dr. P. Ramsden, who supported me through many difficult parts of the project and